Medicare changes in 2017

 The Medicare changes in 2017 for the Part B premium was $134 versus just under $122 in 2016.

-In general if your individual modified adjusted gross income is greater than $85,000 from individual or $170,000 jointly then you will pay a premium on top of your $134 a month.
+In general, if your individual modified adjusted gross income is greater than $85,000 from an individual or $170,000 jointly then you will pay a premium on top of your $134 a month.
 (They actually look at your income from two years ago.)

 If you are subject to IRMAA, your Part D premium will actually be larger as well.

 In addition to the increase in your Medicare Part B premium, the Medicare Part B annual deductible also increased in 2017.

 In 2016 the Part B deductible was $166, and in 2017 it is $183.

 Unlike Part A deductible, Part B deductible is an annual deductible.
 You pay for once a year and you're done.